momeemt/english-momee-work/src/_posts/first-post.md

 ---
 # I have created my blog!
 Hi.
 I am Momiyama(@momeemt).
-I decide on I write articles by English, because I want to talk English with flequency but I can't write in it well.
+I decided to write articles in English, because I want to talk English with flequency but I can't write in it well.
 My hobby is programming, so I will post about information technology.

 ## About Tree Structure